swahlquist/LingoLinq/premium_features.md

 === Premium Features ===

-I keep forgetting the full list of features that require a premium CoughDrop account, so I'm adding the list here.
+I keep forgetting the full list of features that require a premium account, so I'm adding the list here.
 Basically we give users access to most premium features during the free trial or after they purchase an account.
 However, some premium features will turn off after the duration of a long-term purchase or the end of a subscription.